 Theories in this category address the question of what makes one action right and another one wrong irrespective of the consequences of the action.
 It emphasizes what is the right thing to do rather than what is the good thing to do.
 The term deontological derives from the Ancient Greek word for ‘duty’ which neatly encapsulates this approach.
 Thus, theories of this type seek to justify our duty to behave in some ways, not behave in other ways.
-This is in direct contrast with teleological theories.
+This is in direct contrast with consequentialist theories.
 In the latter whether we are violent or not would be judged right or wrong depending on the consequences.
 But in deontological theories the violence would be considered in isolation: is violent behaviour right or wrong in itself – and why?

 Again, we might start traditionally and consider the individual: is there anything I can do by myself to determine what my duty is in a given situation?
 Are there rules which spell out my duty?

 The problem with having rules for anything is that they are supposed to work in all situations at all times (otherwise there is not much point in having rules).
 Even a fairly narrow acquaintance with life shows us that there always seem to be exceptions to rules – particularly when it comes to complex things like human behaviour.
 So, can we do without rules (which deal in generalising about behaviour) and just decide what to do in the one situation we find ourselves in at the time?
 Some have thought that this can be the case.
 This looks attractive in that it gets us out of the problem of having rules which can’t always be made to apply.
 The trouble is, even a cursory examination makes the proposition look inadequate.